Intel.

 Ways to market for UAVs

-Project Hypothesis
+Hypothesis

-We wanted to validate our hypothesis and we started different streams of Research to understand a little bit more about the technology, and how a drone works.
+We wanted to validate our hypothesis and we started different streams of research to understand a little bit more about the technology, and how a drone works.
 The entire research process was planned by engineers and designers working together on a daily basis on the same problem.

-Comparison of 20 different drones available on the Market.
+We compared 20 different drones available on the Market.
 We chose a range of drones based on the unique characteristics they offer.
 That includes drones with FPV (first person view), GPS, voice control, bird wings instead of propellers and those with or without gyroscope.

-Design and Building a Drone
+Designing and Building a Drone

-Building a drone from scratch, instead of using DIY drone kits, to understand the weight to lift ratio.
+We built a drone from scratch, instead of using DIY drone kits, to understand the weight to lift ratio.
 We also tested various customisation methods using Arduino and 3D Printing.
 The main goal was not to make the drone fly, but understand what enables it to do so.

 Initial findings

-• End to End experience for professional drones is inconsistent, dependable on regulations that are different in each country.
+End to End experience for professional drones is inconsistent, dependable on regulations that are different in each country.

-• Drones have technical limitations, such as battery life, which make them difficult to use to monitor large building sites planning long missions.
+Drones have technical limitations, such as battery life, which make them difficult to use to monitor large building sites planning long missions.

-• Flight Data Overflow makes it hard for the operator to prioritise data consumption and act fast in difficult situations.
+Flight Data Overflow makes it hard for the operator to prioritise data consumption and act fast in difficult situations.

 The Manchester Stadium Roof